stolostron/rhacm-docs/_pages/tech_writing_standards.md

 ## Requirements before merging PRs

 * Request peer reviews for all new topics and other changes that result in more than a typo or small correction.
-* Request peer reviews when developers make changes with PRs.
+* Request peer reviews when developers make changes with PRs, meaning you and another writer review a PR sent from Engineering or QE.
 * Request technical review for any changes other than typos or broken links.
 * Check broken links as you build content.
 Use the easy _Check my links_ plug-in on each PR in preview mode.
 * Check your PR _requests_ from team members regularly.
 From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.